 ENRIQUE A. MONAGAS, SENIOR COUNSEL

 Enrique A. Monagas is Senior Counsel in the Century City office of Sklar Kirsh, LLP.
-He practices in the firm’s Litigation Practice Group.
+He practices in the firm’s Litigation Department.
 The Hispanic National Bar Association and the National LGBT Bar Association have each recognized Enrique as a “Top Lawyer Under 40.”
 The Recorder named him as a lawyer on the “Fast Track,” recognizing attorneys whose early accomplishments indicate they will be tomorrow’s top lawyers and leaders.
+Most recently, the Los Angeles Business Journal named Enrique one of Los Angeles’s top attorneys.

 Enrique’s practice focuses primarily on business, intellectual property, entertainment, and constitutional matters.
 He has represented clients before the Supreme Court of the United States, the Ninth Circuit Court of Appeals, the California Supreme Court, and other state and federal courts.
 Representative matters include: